Dog Behavior, Training & Health Recommendations

 Rehabilitating dogs and training people is to create balanced relationships between humans and canines

 Read Cesar Millan’s article on this to understand this concept

 PupStarz Rescue needs to be notified immediately if the dog has become ill.
 This includes but is not limited to: lethargy, vomiting, diarrhea, hernia, decreased appetite and water intake, sneezing, limping, missing fur, coughing, and seizing.

 You are not allowed to bring your foster to a vet of your choice.
 PupStarz Rescue will not reimburse you for taking your foster pup to the vet of your choice.
 If your foster dog has a medical problem, please contact PupStarz Rescue immediately and we will get you into our vet.
 If our vet deems a veterinary visit is necessary, you will bring your pup to our vet in Park Slope.
 As a foster, you agree to transport your foster pup to our vet should veterinary care be necessary.
-Medications may need to be picked up on our 30th street location.
+Medications may need to be picked up in the city or our Brooklyn location.

 We require communication within 24 hours of contacting you!
 We rely on our fosters to inform us how the Animal is doing within your care.
 Communication is a very important aspect of fostering.

 We are honored that you want to bring your foster dog on a journey with you!
 However, any travel with your foster pup needs to be approved by a PupStarz Board member.

 PupStarz Foster dogs must have a fitted collar.
 As a foster, you agree not to use a pronged collar or retractable leash.